guyernest/mdbook-exercises/docs/exercises-integration.md

           mdbook build pmcp-course
 ```

-This fails the workflow if any empty `::: tests` blocks are present.
+This fails the workflow if any empty `::: starter`, `::: solution`, or `::: tests` blocks are present.

 ## Conventions and Tips